oscar-gom/restaurant-app-android/README.md

 - If WebSocket returns 404, verify the path `/ws` and backend availability
 - If REST calls fail, confirm base URL/IP and network permissions (AndroidManifest)
 - For emulator access to localhost, use `10.0.2.2`

-## Contributing
-- Issues and PRs are welcome.
-Keep UI consistent with the minimalist Material 3 approach.